michalbogdal/transaction-managers/README.md

 platformTransactionManager.rollback(transaction);

 ```
-and PlatformTransactionManager could be any transaction manager (jta, jpa, hibernate, datasource, rabbit etc)
+and PlatformTransactionManager can implement any transaction manager (jta, jpa, hibernate, datasource, rabbit etc)

 transaction can be also handled on lower levels: